sunank200/sunank200.github.io/index.md

 <span class="tech-tag">LangChain</span>
 <span class="tech-tag">AWS</span>
 <span class="tech-tag">GCP</span>
+<span class="tech-tag">Docker</span>
+<span class="tech-tag">Ruff</span>
 </div>
 </div>

 <div class="experience-item">
 <div class="experience-number">2</div>
-<div class="experience-date">Feb 2019 — Jan 2022</div>
+<div class="experience-date">Jan 2019 — Dec 2021</div>
-<div class="experience-title">Senior Software Engineer / Software Product Engineer</div>
+<div class="experience-title">Senior Software Engineer</div>
 <div class="experience-company">Wadhwani AI</div>
 <div class="experience-description">
 • Hired and led engineering teams across multiple projects in healthcare and agriculture domains<br>
-• Led engineering effort for annotation studio - data management and job orchestration platform using Apache Airflow, FastAPI and React<br>
-• Engineered microservices including authentication, geospatial directory and emailing service using Django, AWS SES, OAuth 2.0, and AWS Cognito<br>
-• Reduced video buffering time by 75% on open-source CVAT annotation tool by implementing Redis cache<br>
+• <strong>Integrated pest management solution:</strong><br>
-• Designed, developed and deployed pest management system using PyTorch-based model on phone/cloud to identify harmful pests and alert farmers about infestation<br>
+  • Designed, developed and deployed a pest management system which runs a PyTorch-based model on the phone/cloud to identify harmful pests, alert farmers about infestation and reduce crop loss in cotton farming.
+Currently being used by over 11,000 farmers<br>
+  • Developed data pipeline for data collection using <a href="https://opendatakit.org/" target="_blank">ODK</a>, annotation using <a href="http://labelme.csail.mit.edu/Release3.0/" target="_blank">LabelMe</a>, model deployment (online on-cloud and offline on-device), analytics dashboard along with open APIs for third-party integration and Django backend<br>
-• Part of team that won $2M grant from Google AI Impact Challenge, becoming the only team from India to do so<br>
+  • Part of the team that won a $2 million grant as part of the <a href="https://impactchallenge.withgoogle.com/ai2018/grantees" target="_blank">Google AI Impact Challenge</a> offered to only 20 teams worldwide, becoming the only team from India to do so and featuring in Google I/O and Google for India<br>
-• Developed complete pipeline for data collection (ODK), annotation (LabelMe), model deployment, analytics dashboard with Django backend<br>
+• Led engineering effort for annotation studio which is data (artifacts and annotation) management and job orchestration platform to manage, schedule and orchestrate annotation jobs across multiple annotation vendors using Apache Airflow, FastAPI and React.
+The annotations are used for model training and performance decisions<br>
+• Reduced the video buffering time by 75% on open-source <a href="https://github.com/openvinotoolkit/cvat" target="_blank">CVAT</a> annotation tool by adding Redis cache to cache the frames during data ingestion<br>
+• Engineered various microservices being used by multiple teams with over 0.5M events to date like authentication and authorization service, geospatial directory and emailing-service using Django, AWS SES, OAuth 2.0, AWS Cognito and Fargate<br>
-• Built COVID-19 mobility dashboard for 11 state government authorities in India with actionable insights to optimize emergency protocols<br>
+• Built a COVID-19 mobility dashboard integrating with <a href="https://www.covid19mobility.org/" target="_blank">COVID-19 Mobility Data Network</a> and <a href="https://dataforgood.fb.com/docs/covid19/" target="_blank">Facebook Data For Good</a> which enabled 11 state government authorities in India with actionable insights to optimize emergency protocols in line with epidemic spread and identifying high movement areas
-• Demoed AI solutions to Sundar Pichai at Google AI Impact Challenge Summit<br>
-• Systems currently used by 11,000+ farmers for pest management
 </div>
 <div class="experience-tech">
 <span class="tech-tag">Python</span>